JoWestermann/smolyax/paper/paper.md

 # Summary

-The `smolyax` library provides interpolation capabilities for arbitrary multivariate and vector-valued functions $f : \mathbb{R}^{d_1} \to \mathbb{R}^{d_2}$ for any $d_1, d_2 \in \mathbb{N}$.
+The `smolyax` library provides interpolation capabilities for arbitrary multivariate and vector-valued functions $f : \mathbb{R}^{d_{\rm in}} \to \mathbb{R}^{d_{\rm out}}$ for any $d_{\rm in}, d_{\rm out} \in \mathbb{N}$.
 It implements the Smolyak interpolation operator, which is known to overcome the curse-of-dimensionality plaguing naive multivariate interpolation [@barthelmann:2000] and uses the barycentric interpolation formula [@berrut:2004] for numerical stability.
 The implementation is based on JAX [@jax:2018], a free and open-source Python library for high-performance computing that integrates with the Python and NumPy numerical computing ecosystem.
 Thanks to JAX's device management, `smolyax` runs natively on both CPU and GPU.
 While implementing Smolyak interpolation in JAX is challenging due to the highly irregular data structures involved, `smolyax` overcomes this by employing a tailored batching and padding strategy that enables efficient vectorization.

 `smolyax` supports interpolation on bounded or unbounded domains via Leja [@chkifa:2013] or Gauss-Hermite [@abramowitz:1964] node sequences, respectively.
 It provides efficient Numba-accelerated routines to generate isotropic or anisotropic total degree multi-index sets [@adcock:2022, §2.3.2], which are the key ingredient to generate the high-dimensional sparse grids [@bungartz:2004] of interpolation nodes required by the Smolyak interpolation operator.
 Additional types of node sequences or multi-index sets can be incorporated easily by implementing a minimalistic interface.
 The `smolyax` interpolant provides further functionality to evaluate its gradient as well as compute its integral.

 # Statement of Need

 Polynomial expansion is a well-studied and powerful tool in applied mathematics, with important applications in surrogate modeling, uncertainty quantification and inverse problems, see e.g. [@adcock:2022; @dung:2023; @zech:2018; @chkifa:2015; @herrmann:2024; @westermann:2025] and references therein.
 Smolyak interpolation offers a practical way to construct polynomial approximations with known error bounds for a wide range of function classes, see e.g. [@barthelmann:2000; @chkifa:2015; @adcock:2022].

-While several libraries provide high-dimensional interpolation functionality, see e.g. [@feinberg:2015; @marelli:2014; @piazzola:2024; @jakeman:2023; @parno:2021; @tate:2023], none, to our knowledge, provides a both CPU- and GPU-compatible, high performance implementation of the Smolyak interpolation operator. `smolyax` addresses this gap by providing an efficient solution within the popular JAX ecosystem.
+Several libraries provide CPU-based high-dimensional interpolation functionality, for example `Chaospy` [@feinberg:2015], `UQLab` [@marelli:2014], `The Sparse Grid Matlab Kit` [@piazzola:2024], `PyApprox` [@jakeman:2023], `MUQ` [@parno:2021] or `UncertainSCI` [@tate:2023].
+The GPU support that is in practice necessary to go from moderate to high dimensions is offered so far only by `Tasmanian` [@tasmanian].
+Benchmark experiments suggest that while asymptotic runtime of the Smolyak interpolator in `Tasmanian` scale better as the output dimensions $d_{\rm out}$ increases, `smolyax` offers competitive asymptotic runtimes for increasing $d_{\rm in}$ and input data set size.

 # A vectorizable implementation of the Smolyak operator